cambridge-cares/TheWorldAvatar/Agents/FHAgent/README.md

 - `tally.max` : The tally maximum value for the occupancy calculation system
 - `tally.min` : The tally minimum value for the occupancy calculation system
 - `decrease.factor` : The factor the tally is decreased by during tally calculation
-- `increase.factor` ; The factor the tal;ly is increased by when the distance threshold is breached
+- `increase.factor` ; The factor the tally is increased by when the distance threshold is breached
 - `derivation.baseurl` : The derivation instances base iri

 #### api.properties
 Contains the parameters for Thingsboard API